Conquerix/wirenix/README.md

 WireNix is a Nix Flake designed to make creation of Wireguard mesh networks easier.
 The simplist and most likely layout is a full mesh network, but Wirenix can also support arbitrary graph topologies.
-Please see (the wiki)[https://man.sr.ht/~msalerno/wirenix] for up to date info
+Please see [the wiki](https://man.sr.ht/~msalerno/wirenix) for up to date info.

 # License
 This project is licensed under the MPL 2.0